 - 3 cups semi-sweet chocolate chips

-Preheat oven to 350°F. Line a large rimmed baking sheet with foil, making sure the foil hangs over the edge.
-Grease with nonstick spray.
+- Preheat oven to 350°F. Grease large rimmed baking sheet with nonstick spray.

-Bake for 20-25 minutes, until cooked through and edges are lightly browned.
-Serve warm or let cool and lift edges of foil to remove from pan to cutting board and cut into squares.
+- Bake for 20-25 minutes, until cooked through and edges are lightly browned.
+Let cool and cut into squares.